CS 312 Assignment - Problem Decomposition

 She died of course.

-You are to make use of static methods to avoid “simple” redundancy.
+Make use of static methods to avoid redundancy.
 In particular, you are to make sure that you use only one println statement for each distinct line of the song.
 For example, this line:

 Perhaps she'll die.

 appears several times in the output.
 You are to have only one println statement in your program for producing this line.
-So you may have static methods with a single println in them.
+On the other hand, for CS312 assignment 1, do not make methods with a single println statement and no other statements or method calls.
+Methods such as those take program decomposition too far.
+It is likely you will have methods with a single println statement in addition to other method calls or statements.

 There is a more complex redundancy that comes up with pairs of lines like these: